 Indigenous reforestation case studies

-As part of the Australian Government's commitment to support Indigenous participation in the Carbon Farming Initiative, the Department commissioned case studies looking at the potential costs and benefits in establishing a Carbon Farming Initiative reforestation project on Indigenous land.
+The Department of the Environment commissioned case studies looking at the potential costs and benefits in establishing a Carbon Farming Initiative reforestation project on Indigenous land.
 The case studies sites were selected based on expressions of interest from Indigenous groups.

 - Indigenous Opportunities under the CFI Reforestation Methodology - Summary Report (PDF - 809KB) | (Word - 2108KB) - March 2012